DanielYWoo/fast-object-pool/README.md

 ```

 JDK 7+ is required.
 By default the debug messages are logged to JDK logger because one of the goals of this project is ZERO DEPENDENCY.
-However SLF4j is supported, checkout this for more details: http://www.slf4j.org/legacy.html#jul-to-slf4j

-Apache commons-logging is not supported because: http://articles.qos.ch/thinkAgain.html
+However we have two optional dependencies, disruptor and SLF4j.